Locations in Denver: DrinkHere

 303-860-1655

 Colorful characters from Denver’s past are rumored to have bellied up to the bar at Charlie Brown’s, which has been open since Prohibition ended.
-A sprawling spot filled with the music of nightly piano sing-alongs, it lives up to its slogan: “Something for everyone.”
-Couples, friends, tourists, young professionals, senior citizens, college kids and even celebrities enjoy the stiff drinks, huge food menu, enclosed smoking patio and free drinks for revelers celebrating their birthdays.
-Here’s hoping the drinks will flow long into the future at this Denver landmark.
+A sprawling spot with nightly piano sing-alongs, it lives up to its slogan: “Something for everyone.”
+Couples, friends, tourists, young professionals, senior citizens, college kids and even celebrities enjoy the stiff drinks, huge food menu, enclosed patio and free drinks for revelers celebrating their birthdays.

 1 event 21 articles